madhums/madhums.github.io/about.md

 permalink: /about/
 ---

 Hi, I am Madhu, welcome to my site!
 I am a Freelance Full stack Programmer and a UX Designer currently living in Delft.
 I love travelling and people.
 I care about our environment, human & animal rights and wellbeing of everyone and everything.
-I believe anything is possible and I like to work on stuff that creates a positive impact on our society.
+I believe anything is possible (in the realms of our reality ofcourse) and I like to work on stuff that creates a positive impact on our society.

 ## What do I do?